Rapfff/jajapy/docs/source/help.rst

 - a *Jajapy* model,
 - a *Stormpy sparse* model.

-These translation are straightforward and doesn't change the structures of the models.
+These translations are straightforward and doesn't change the structure of the models.

 .. note::
    *Stormpy* models can be translated to *Jajapy* ones only if all states in the *Stormpy* model